Leon Gonzalez

-Leon Eugene Gonzalez III (born September 21, 1963) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
-He played college football at Bethune-Cookman University.
+Leon Eugene Gonzalez III (born September 21, 1963) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
+He played college football for the Bethune–Cookman Wildcats.

 Early life

 Gonzalez attended Jean Ribault High School, where he practiced football, basketball and track.
 He was a teammate of future NFL wide receiver Kelvin Martin.

 He accepted a football scholarship from Bethune-Cookman University.
 As a freshman, his teammates gave him the nickname "Speedy" Gonzalez.
 As a junior, he became a starter, registering 43 receptions for 718 yards and 6 touchdowns.

 As a senior, he led the MEAC in receiving with 56 receptions for 941 yards and 9 touchdowns.
 He also contributed to the team winning the Mideastern Athletic Conference Division championship.

 Professional career

 Dallas Cowboys

 Gonzalez was selected by the Dallas Cowboys in the eighth round (216th overall) of the 1985 NFL draft.
 He was also selected by the Orlando Renegades in the eleventh round (147th overall) of the 1985 USFL draft.
 As a rookie, he was a backup wide receiver behind Mike Renfro and also returned punts.
 He finished with 3 receptions for 28 yards and 15 punt returns for 58 yards (3.9-yard avg.).
 He was waived on December 5 to be placed on the injured reserve list with a Bunion condition, and to make room for Gordon Banks.
 He was released on August 23, 1986.